Americana.

 The next day, I again took out my father's autobiography.
 I wanted to see if there was anything that I had missed while reading about Celilo Falls.
 This time, while not in an emotional state, I read Dad's full account of his years in The Dalles, including his thoughts of Celilo Falls:

-On March 10, 1957, The Dalles Dam changed the river's direction when they closed the flood gates for the first time...never again did we get to see big, thick salmon caught and the mighty spot on the Columbia.
+On March 10, 1957, The Dalles Dam changed the river's direction when they closed the flood gates for the first time...never again did we get to see big, thick salmon caught and the mighty spot on the Columbia.and,

 The Columbia River ran backwards the day they closed the spillways on The Dalles Dam, and the roar of the falls was history.